One of the biggest retailers of outdoor gear is REI.

 The Base Camp 6 is a very sturdy, stable tent.
-It is freestanding in design which means you can set it up anywhere without having to rely on stakes for support.
+It is freestanding in design which means you can set it up anywhere without having to rely on stakes for support (although do so at your own risk if high winds are a reality).
 The tent does use stakes for the vestibules, but many find they still work well in rocky soil.

-Overall the tent is incredibly weather-resistant.
+Overall the tent is incredibly weather-resistant with a competent rain fly.
 It is surprisingly warm, which is why REI labels this model as a 3 but potentially 4 season tent.

 Chances are you can use this tent in early winter or even throughout winter, so long as you aren’t experienced extreme colds or very heavy snowfall.
 That being said, the roof vents and ability to roll up the sides for additional ventilation is great for warm weather camping as well.

 Aside from the amazing size of this model, the Base Camp 6 is enjoyable to stay in for extended periods for other reasons as well.
 The dual vestibules make it easy to store gear or even set up as a mini outdoor kitchen while it’s raining.

 The double doors and their wide design also make it easy for occupants to come and go without disrupting other campers, particularly at night when you’d rather not have to crawl across someone sleeping.
 The numerous pockets and gear loops are great for keeping everything tidy for longer trips as well.

 There are two downsides most commonly cited from customers.